Love to Run 5K

 CPS Centennial Celebration

-CPS administration has release the annual report for the 2015-2016 year and the long range plan.
+CPS administration has released the annual report for the 2015-2016 year and the long range plan.
 Please refer to the following documents.

 Please consider devoting an hour a week with the Lord.
 It's a perfect way to keep your faith alive and receive God's abundant graces and blessings.
 If you are interested in or have any questions about Eucharistic Adoration, please call Susan Partel, 904.669.9351.
 There is free, reserved parking for Adorers.